 |In combination with the Microsoft 365 package, you can have a fully functioning Office Suite for no extra cost||Only 5 GB of storage capacity for free; other cloud storage providers offer more space for free|

 |Many different offers for private and business customers, all of which offer good value for money||International server location – so you can’t be sure where your data is being stored|

 The cloud solution from SecureSafe is especially designed for businesses who want the highest level of protection for their data.
 All files are stored on a server in Switzerland and strongly encrypted.
 A triple redundancy backup and a user authentication feature via Secure Remote Password Protocol (SRP) ensures that data is very secure.
 The Dropbox alternative functions not only as online storage for your files, but also as a manager for your personal passwords, including practical import and export functions.

 For private users, there’s a free package – but it only allows you to store 100 MB of data and 50 passwords.
-You can acquire more storage space of course, but it comes at a price: 100 GB for around $13 a month.
-For companies, the offer is particularly interesting since from three colleagues onwards, it’s only $10 per head and you receive 100 GB of team storage for up to ten separate working areas.
+You can acquire additional storage space of course (for example, 100 GB for around $13 a month).

 |Server location in Switzerland (offers much higher data protection regulations than in the USA)||Very little storage space in the free version (just 100 MB)|